civican/legisinfo/44-1/bills/C-21/bill_text.md

 ### Section 70.2

-  **(1)** If an individual becomes subject to a protection order, their licence is automatically revoked and they must deliver to a peace officer or otherwise lawfully dispose of any firearm that they possess **within 24 hours or, if that is not possible, within any extended period established by the chief firearms officer**.
+  **(1)** If an individual becomes subject to a protection order, their licence is automatically revoked and they must deliver to a peace officer any firearm that they possess within 24 hours or, if that is not possible, within any extended period established by the chief firearms officer.
 Sections 91, 92 and 94 of the `Criminal Code` do not apply to the individual in relation to such a firearm during that period.

   **(2)** A chief firearms officer must give notice, in the prescribed manner, of a revocation referred to in subsection (1) to the individual and must specify in the notice the period referred to in that subsection.